Reference

 olap_access_filters

 Marks the beginning of a block defining security filters for a specific user role.
+The filters are enforced on every SQL query the server builds; an explicit filter on the same field in a query is intersected with the allowed values.

 olap_calculated_fields